Call for Papers for SWAT4HCLS 2017

 Notification of acceptance: November 3

 Tuesday, December 5: Main Conference, Evening: Conference dinner

 Thursday, December 7: Hackathon

-- Peter Robinson, The Jackson Laboratory for Genomic Medicine, U.S.
+- Peter Robinson, The Jackson Laboratory for Precision Medicine, Farmington, USA

-- Volker Tresp, Ludwig Maximilian University of Munich, Germany
+- Volker Tresp, Ludwig Maximilan University of Munich and Siemens, Germany

 The 2017 SWAT4HCLS international conference will provide the same open and vibrant environment that has previously brought together researchers, developers, and users, from many fields to discuss goals, current limits and real experiences in the use of Semantic Web technologies in health care and the life sciences.

 The next SWAT4HCLS will be held in Rome, Italy, 4-7th December 2017.